tarang1998/KnowledgeBase/SystemDesign/SystemDesignFundamentals/caching.md

         - Three main schemes are used :

             - Write through cache
-                - The data is written in the cache and the corresponding disk simultaneously.
+                - The data is written in both the cache and the database.
+Data is written in the cache before being written to the DB
                 - Ensures data consistency and reliability but results in high latency for write operations as every write operation is done twice.

             - Write around cache
                 - The data is written directly to permenant storage, bypassing the cache.
                 - Cache wont be flooded with write request that may not be subsequently re-read.
-                - If the read request arises for the data recently written it will lead to a cache miss resulting in higher latency
+                - If the read request arises for the data recently written it will lead to a cache miss resulting in higher latency as the database needs to be queried.

             - Write back cache
                 - Data is written in the cache alone and completion is immediately confirmed to the client.
                 - The write to permenant storage is done at a specific interval or under certain conditions.
                 - Results in low latency and high throughput for write itensive applications.
-                - There is a risk of data loss in case of a crash
+                - There is a risk of data loss in case of a crash of the cache system

     - **Cache Eviction**